nf-core/phaseimpute/docs/usage.md

 ## Samplesheet reference panel

 You will need to create a samplesheet with information about the reference panel you would like to use.
-Use this parameter to specify its location.
+Use the `--panel` parameter to specify its location.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --panel '[path to samplesheet file]'